rob10campbell/PRoPS-colloids_setup/02-HOOMDblue-Install-Guide.md

 ## Creating a Python Virtual Environment

 If you are running HOOMD-blue on an HPC cluster you will likely need to work in a virtual environment to keep any installed Python packages separate from other users.
-Virtual environments are also a good way to manage multiple Python installations on a dedicated workstation (i.e. switching between the default Python 2 that comes with MacOS and the Python 3 we will be using), and to ensure a clean development environment for new projects.
+Virtual environments are also a good way to manage multiple Python installations on a dedicated workstation (i.e. switching between the default Python 2 that comes with MacOS and the Python 3 we will be using), and to ensure a clean development environment when starting a new project.
 There are multiple ways to implement virtual Python environments (pyenv, venv, virtualenvwrapper, etc.), but the simplest way (and the method used by HOOMD-blue's developers) is with venv.

-*Note: After setting up the virtual environment you may need to reinstall NumPy and other packages using pip.
-This can be done before or after installing HOOMD-blue (this guide includes a reminder about this after the HOOMD-blue installation).*
+*Note: After setting up the virtual environment you may need to reinstall NumPy and other packages to this environment using pip.
+This can be done before or after installing HOOMD-blue.
+This guide includes a reminder about this step after the HOOMD-blue installation.*

 In the HOOMDblue directory, create a virtual Python environment to run your simulations.
 (You can call this virtual environment anything you like, but for simplicity we will call it VirtEnv)
 ```bash